christroutner/golden-ticket/README.md

 - `npm run fund-addresses` will fund each child by evenly distributing the BCH funded to the mothership address.

-- `npm run generate-stats` generate statistics about which tip addresses have been claimed (or not).
+- `npm run check-addresses` generate a CSV file listing each tip address and weather or not they have been claimed (or not).

 - `npm run reclaim-funds` reclaim any unspent tips by sending them to an address of your choosing.